tfarras/nodejs-deploy/README.md

     ssh ${{secrets.SSH_USER}}@${{secrets.SSH_HOST}} "docker pull ${{env.REGISTRY}}/${{env.REPO}}:latest"
 ```

-In this command we specified that we need to connect via `ssh` using our `user` and `host` and run the command to pull latest version of our docker image.
+In this command, we specified that we need to connect via `ssh` using our `user` and `host` and run the command to pull the latest version of our docker image.

 Now we need to run our container: